King Abdulaziz Air Base: Civilian

 "Our passenger traffic is growing at a rate of 35 percent a year," said Airport director Sami Maqbul.
 In 1979 alone, 1 and three-quarter million international passengers and one and a half million domestic passengers were expected to use the airport.
 Air cargo was to reach 39 million kilograms.
 The number of flights was going to approximate 75,000.
 To accommodate the growth in traffic, work began two years prior not only to expand terminal facilities, but also to upgrade flight-control equipment and landing facilities.

 Work had also begun on lengthening, strengthening, and widening the airport's two main runways to accommodate the larger jumbo jets.

 In February 1979, Pan Am commenced a route to New York City using Boeing 747SPs.
 The passengers included Americans who worked for Aramco and Saudis studying at universities in the United States.
 The service ceased in February 1986; Pan Am had sold its 747SPs and did not possess another aircraft that could operate the flights nonstop.

 Dhahran served a significant role in the 1994 evacuation of U.S. citizens and personnel from Yemen when that country slid into civil war.
 During Operation Desert Focus in 1996, after the bombing of the Khobar Towers, the airport was used to relocate over 6,000 U.S. citizens and personnel within the Kingdom of Saudi Arabia.
 The Dhahran airfield continued to serve as the Eastern Province's commercial air hub until the completion, in 1999, of the King Fahd International Airport near Dammam, when all scheduled flights were shifted out of Dhahran International Airport.
 The terminal built in 1961 was kept when the airport became an airbase, and can still be seen on Google Earth as of 2025.

 Military

 King Abdul-Aziz Air Base has been a major RSAF airbase since the USAF left in 1962, providing air defence, tactical and strategic support for the Eastern Province and nearby regions, as well as providing aviation related technical training to RSAF personnel.

 Between 1963 and 1999 the base was called Dhahran Air Base.

 Between 17 September 1963 and 20 November 1963 the United States Air Force's 524th Tactical Fighter Squadron was deployed here with North American F-100 Super Sabres.

 The Gulf War

-A detachment of Royal Air Force Panavia Tornado GR1's from No. 31 Squadron RAF were based here during January 1991.
+A detachment of Royal Air Force Panavia Tornado GR.1's from No. 31 Squadron RAF were based here during January 1991.

 1990s

-During October 1994 the USAF 75th Fighter Squadron (A-10 Thunderbolt II aircraft) was moved to Dhahran Air Base, prior to forward deployment to Ahmad al-Jaber Air Base, Kuwait.
+During October 1994 the USAF 75th Fighter Squadron (Republic A-10 Thunderbolt II aircraft) was moved to Dhahran Air Base, prior to forward deployment to Ahmad al-Jaber Air Base, Kuwait.

 In 1999, Dhahran Air Base was renamed King Abdulaziz Air Base.

+2026

+Pakistan has deployed a significant military contingent to Saudi Arabia as of April 2026.
+This deployment includes approximately 13,000 ground troops and a fleet of 10 to 18 fighter jets from the Pakistan Air Force (PAF).